-Managing IAM authentication user (ConfigGroup)
+Managing IAM authentication user (ConfigMap)

 Available in VPC

 When creating a cluster, both the SubAccount that created the cluster and the main account are automatically set as the system:masters group within the cluster's RBAC configuration.
 This setting is not displayed in the cluster information or ConfigMaps.
-In order to give permissions to use a cluster to an IAM user, ncp-auth ConfigMap must be registered in the kube-system namespace.
+In order to give usage permissions a cluster to an IAM user, ncp-auth ConfigMap must be registered in the kube-system namespace.

 Note